mattst/sublime-single-trailing-new-line/README.md

 - Using just `"HTML"` would match syntaxes from the following packages: `ASP`, `Erlang`, `Rails`, and `TCL` as well as the `HTML` package which may have been the only one intended.

-For reference use only, this package provides two lists of Sublime Text built-in syntaxes:
+For reference use only, 2 lists of Sublime Text built-in syntaxes are provided:

 - [Sublime Text v2 build 2221 syntax list](https://github.com/mattst/sublime-single-trailing-new-line/blob/master/Sublime_Text_2221_Syntax_List)
 - [Sublime Text v3 build 3114 syntax list](https://github.com/mattst/sublime-single-trailing-new-line/blob/master/Sublime_Text_3114_Syntax_List)